Affiliate links on SoundGuys may earn us a commission. Learn more.

 Of course, maybe you think the Nothing Ear (stick) looks cool.
 You should look at the Nothing Ear 1, which fits better, cancels noise better, and sounds better than the Ear (stick).
 For the improved fit and sound, it’s worth the price difference of $53.99 at Amazon.

-Maybe you want just a good set of earbuds for music, and noise cancelling isn’t important to you, which is why you’ve considered the Nothing Ear (stick).
+Maybe you want just a good set of earbuds for music, and noise canceling isn’t important to you, which is why you’ve considered the Nothing Ear (stick).
 In which case, you still need a good fit to get a good sound.
 Regardless of whether you’re team Android or Apple, the Sennheiser CX True Wireless offers the superior aptX codec (for Android), or AAC (for Apple).
 Sennheiser’s app works no matter which device you use as well.
 It’s simply a good sounding set of buds and competently executed.